trisulnsm/bitmaul/examples/README.md

 Examples
 ========

+BITMAUL examples.

 ## How to run

-Copy the two files sweepbuf.lua and pdurecord.lua into the same directory you have your scripts.
+Copy the two files `sweepbuf.lua` and `pdurecord.lua` into the same directory you have your scripts.

 Check out the following examples.
 Each  have their own README file you can view.